-Dental Care for Dogs and Cats - Natural, Herbal DIY Remedies, Treatments
+Oral Care for Dogs and Cats - Natural, Herbal Treatments and Remedy

 In this article:

-There are many natural, herbal and homeopathic interventions and treatments that you can adopt to improve and maintain your dog’s and cat's oral health.
+There are many natural, herbal and homeopathic interventions and treatments that you can adopt to improve and maintain your dog and cat's oral health.

 - Toothpaste